 Step 2: Placing an Order

-After opening a trading and Demat account, you can place an order to buy shares through a broker over the phone or online trading platform.
+After opening a trading and Demat account, you can place an order to buy shares through a broker over the phone or online trading platform (Web or Mobile App).
 Then, you can set a limit order or market order.
 A limit order is a fixed price at which an investor wants to buy the shares.
 A market order is based on the spot trading price of a share.

 For instance, Mr A wants to purchase shares of ITC Limited for ₹330, which is currently trading at ₹332.
 Here, if he wishes to wait till the price comes to ₹330; then in this case the trader needs to place a limit order.
 Similarly, let’s say Mr B wants to buy shares of ITC at market price; his order will be placed and executed immediately at the best-quoted price by the seller.